richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 As such, they are richer instruments to query.
 Tools such as Grasshopper, Dynamo, Marionette, and others take the query process further in several ways.
 While they still feature the capacity to be wired to BIM tools and the metadata attached therein, they can be—as seen in the example above—wired to other data outside the realm of the BIM application.
 These visual scripts on-ramp designers into the world of computer programming, which furthers the nature and capacity for designers to ponder and ask deeper types of questions—questions that can revolutionize our environments, even if just one project at a time.
 As Daniel Belcher, of Robert McNeel & Associates, says, when asked what skills coding teaches beyond the world of being a software developer, “the understandings of algorithm, process, flow, and logic that underpin the creative act of programming are critical to agency in the modern world.”
 [1-9]

+Today, Grasshopper, a visual programming editor for the 3D modeling software Rhino3D, is the primary tool used by landscape architects for both parametric site analysis and parametric design.
+Conceived in 2007 by David Rutten at Robert McNeel and Associates,14 15 Grasshopper uses draggable blocks of data and functions (called “components”) connected by wires, thus allowing users who do not know anything about computer programming to use computational logic to manipulate Rhino and generate highly complex 3D models.
+In landscape architecture, Grasshopper is used in both academic projects and increasingly in professional projects as well.
+For instance, the firm Fletcher Studio used Grasshopper extensively to simulate conditions and create both conceptual design packages and construction documentation for the $2.8 million renovation of San Francisco’s South Park.16 According to Fletcher Studio’s founder, David Fletcher, “Quite literally everything that is in the plans was generated in Grasshopper at one time.”17[1-12]

 * case

 Aerial view of